stomiyoshi-aquarete/cassis-noir-theme/README.md

 ### Live Preview While Editing

 1. Open this folder in VS Code and press `F5` to launch the Extension Development Host.
-2. Pick **Dark Purple Candy** in the host window via the Color Theme picker.
+2. Pick **Cassis Noir** in the host window via the Color Theme picker.
 3. Tweak `themes/color-theme.json` in your main window and run `Developer: Reload Window` inside the host to see changes instantly.
 4. Use `Developer: Inspect Editor Tokens and Scopes` to confirm which token scope is responsible for any color you want to adjust.